 Try to wrestle him, he’ll slam you on the mat.
 Try to out-grapple him, he’s faster, and his moves are extremely crisp for a super heavy-weight class.

 Nick Rodriguez is a 170-pounder trapped in the body of a 220-pound mat warrior, there’s no extra fat on his body.
-You might be the strongest guy in the division, but it is hard to evade the superb combination of power and speed!
+You might be the most muscular guy in the division, but it is hard to evade the superb combination of power and speed!

 Even FloGrappling made a movie about Nick, you have to be a star to reach that kind of ranking!
 He’s an inspiration for people all around the globe!

 Nick Rodriguez Worked with Coaches Jay Regalbuto and John Danaher Before Splitting from Danaher Death Squad

 After his leg lock loss, Rodriguez significantly improved his leg lock game thanks to legendary John Danaher.

 Yet, Danaher’s Death Squad ceased existing in July 2021 and split in two due to personality conflicts and tensions between coaches and fighters.
 Nick transitioned to B-Team Jiu Jitsu with Nicky Ryan, Craig Jones, and Ethan Crelinsten.

 The combination of wrestling throws, top control, and excellent submission game turns Nick Rodriguez into a real weight bully on the BJJ mats!

 Nick Lost Only Once in His Career Via Submission

 Can you believe that this fearsome warrior tapped only once in his grappling career?
 It happened in 2019 when Kaynan Duarte caught him into an inside heel hook.